Sanora-India-Pvt-Ltd/Subject_mastery_backend/FRIEND_API_DOCUMENTATION.md

 **Notes:**
 - Only returns requests with `pending` status
 - Requests are sorted by creation date (newest first)
-- Requests from blocked users are automatically excluded
+- Requests from blocked users are automatically excluded (checks both `blockedUsers` and `social.blockedUsers`)
-- Includes detailed sender information for easy decision-making
+- Includes detailed sender information (name, profileImage, email, bio, location) for easy decision-making
+- Sender data is populated from nested profile structure

 ---